rikku47/SimpleWebCrawler/README.md

 Still in not stable state.
 But it is possible to download just static html and search for the text, inner- and outerHTML and watch it.
 Their is no export function at the moment.
 You can take a default selector, like h1, h2, p, body or write/copy a custom selector for searching...

+## Goals

+### Application SimpleWebCrawler

+Get the application stable
+Export function for the group(s) / links with their selectors and results Search function for the group(s) / links with their selectors and results Interface for applications like a headless browser / browser to scrap javascript output Interface for applications like dropbox, sql database...
+...

+### GitHub

+A wiki with stuff like howto, manuels etc.
+...

 ## Greetings

 Thanks!